cbhuber17/EvaluateNewsArtcleNLP/README.md

 Note: If connectivity is lost after the page loads, offline support is maintained using Google WorkBox.

+## URL

+The web app is hosted on heroku here: https://evaluating-news-article-nlp.herokuapp.com/

-## Explanation of the devPlugins in package.json:
+## APPENDIX: Explanation of the devPlugins in package.json:

 * "@babel/core": "^7.5.4",  // Babel to translate ES6 JS to Vanilla JS (for older browsers)